-One of the rarest and most sought-after variations of the eggfish is the blue phoenix eggfish – or blue egg phoenix, as it’s sometimes called.
+One of the rarest and most sought-after variations is the blue phoenix eggfish – or blue egg phoenix, as it’s sometimes called.

-As mentioned above, Phoenix eggfish have long flowing tails and, as the name suggests, blue phoenix eggfish are blue in color.
+As mentioned above, the Phoenix variety have long flowing tails and, as the name suggests, blue phoenix are blue in color.

 Size of Eggfish When Fully Grown?

-On average, eggfish reach about 5 to 6 inches in length, but they may occasionally grow up to an inch or so larger.
+On average, they reach about 5 to 6 inches in length, but they may occasionally grow up to an inch or so larger.